Why do men suicide after divorce?

 He sees no path to living a good life.
-The mental pain of knowing that he has no path to a life worth living leads a man think that the best course of action is to end his life now.
+The mental pain of knowing that he has no way to a life worth living leads a man to think that the best course of action is to end his life now.
 Why?
-Because he feels that the key aspects of his life, which gave his life meaning, are over.
+Because he feels that the main aspects of his life, which gave his life meaning, are over.
 So, since it is already over, he might as well end it.

-How do you recreate your life, after ten, twenty or thirty years of marriage dissolves?
-The wife's life is much the same, the father's is in upheaval.
+How do you recreate your life after ten, twenty, or thirty years of marriage dissolves?
+A wife's life is much the same, and the father's experience is upheaval.
 The losses of marriage, children, income, home, security, stability, and pride.
 They all happen in a short amount of time.

-This causes enough shock and humiliation to the father to contemplate suicide.
+This earthquake paradigm shift causes enough shock and humiliation for the father to contemplate suicide.

-Do you think characterizing the' legal' divorce court process as a ’slaughter house’ of men is an exaggeration?
+Do you think characterizing the' legal' divorce court process as a' slaughterhouse' of men is an exaggeration?
 Do you think it is too over the top?
-Have you read the story of Jeremy A. from Canada who committed suicide after divorce court screwed him?
+Have you read the story of Jeremy A. from Canada who committed suicide after the divorce court legally destroyed him?
 The divorce court and his exes caused the suicide of Jeremy A.

-They committed against Jeremy many of the egregious 17 reasons divorce and suicide is a fatal brew for men noted above.
+They committed against Jeremy many of the egregious 17 reasons divorce and suicide are a fatal brew for men noted above.

 Every wife must be aware that if she unleashes the manhating divorce court against her husband, it can result in his suicide.

-In today's courts system, divorce courts are clearly stacked against men.
+Divorce courts notoriously stick it to men in today's court system.
 One only has to look at the historical data to see that women are unfairly granted child custody about 85% of the time, and receive over 94% of all child support dollars paid.
 These battles can be vicious, full of conflict, and can rage for years.

 In Canada, such a struggle has unfortunately ended in tragedy.
-Jeramey A. (the media isn't using his full name since some of his children share it) was involved in a legal battle with between an ex-wife with two daughters, a former fiancée who has a young son, and his present wife.
+Jeramey A. (the media isn't using his full name since some of his children share it) was involved in a legal battle between:

-According to Canadian news outlet, The National Post:
+According to a Canadian news outlet, The National Post:

-Another woman, with whom he’d been briefly engaged and fathered a son after his divorce, was seeking retroactive and ongoing child support for their son.
+Another woman, with whom he fathered a son after his divorce, was seeking retroactive and ongoing child support for their son.

-Both those applications were successful, bringing his total child and spousal debt to about $8,000 a month, but then, in fairness, that woman is herself a family court lawyer.
+Both those applications were successful, bringing his total child and spousal debt to about $8,000 a month.

 In a scrawled and bloody suicide note found in the truck, he wrote:

 “FAMILY LAW NEEDS REFORM.
-I recommend mandated lower costs and less reward for false claims of abuse.
-Parental Alienation is devastating.
+I recommend mandating lower costs and less reward for false claims of abuse.
+Parental alienation is devastating.
 I loved my children as much as a husband and father could.
 I see no light.
-Recommend; an authority consistent during high conflict separations: It is exploited in family law.
+Recommend; an authority consistent during high conflict separations: these situations are exploited in family law.

-This is devastating.
-This is a man that, because of how the law is structured, felt like he had nowhere else to go.
-He ended up declaring bankruptcy, and paid more than $330,000 in legal fees, according to his wife.
+His suicide is devastating.
+Here is a man that, because of how the law is structured, felt like he had nowhere else to go.
+He ended up declaring bankruptcy and paid more than $330,000 in legal fees, according to his wife.

 Angela knew he was in despair, but weeps that she didn't realize the depths of it.
 “I just didn't know,” she sobbed on the phone.
 “If he could have seen those girls, he could have handled all this, the National Post reported.